derasathwikareddy06-star/derasathwikareddy06-star/README.md

 ---

 ## 🚀 Featured Projects
+### 🎬 Movie Sentiment Analysis

+A Machine Learning and Natural Language Processing project that analyzes movie reviews and classifies their sentiment as positive or negative.

+The project includes data preprocessing, text cleaning, feature extraction, model training, and sentiment prediction.

+Tech: Python NLP Pandas NumPy Scikit-learn Machine Learning
 ### 📝 Text Summarization AI

 An AI-powered application that automatically summarizes long text into concise and meaningful content.